JulienCHATEAU/Ymaets/README.md

 ## Advice

-Note that your GOPATH variable is unset when you quit your terminal.
-Add `export GOPATH=<your_go_workspace_path>` to your .bashrc file in order to make it persistent
+Note that in II), your GOPATH variable will be unset when you quit your terminal.
+Add `export GOPATH=<your_go_workspace_path>` to your .bashrc file in order to make it persistent.

 ## Run